 Coming soon:

-The 2023 annual subscription includes four cases per year.
-Topics covered include the 2023 topics listed above.
+The 2024 annual subscription includes four cases per year.
+Topics covered include Computerized Clinical Decision Support for Laboratory Orders and those listed above.

 Interfaces and Middleware: Laboratory Information System (LIS) Connectivity Options that Can Improve and Streamline Laboratory Operations